git-kishan/BubbleLoader/README.md

 >Bubble loading library for android

 >Step 1.
-Add the JitPack repository to your build file
+Add the to package level build.gradle